-In the Keccak specifications [8], only three values have been assigned to the diversifier d (out of 256) when r = 1024 and two values when r = 512.
+In the Keccak specifications [11], out of the 256 possible values for the diversifier d only 5 have been assigned.
 There are thus many available values of d to create diversified sponge functions, but clearly not enough for anyone to choose his/her own.

 The idea is to prefix the input with a namespace name.
 The owner of the namespace can then define the format of any input data, appended to the namespace name.
-To make this construction distinct from the five candidates defined in [8], we propose to assign d = 1 in this case, for any valid r.
-More specifically, we propose the namespace name to be a uniform resource identifier (URI) [32], similarly to what is done for XML [65].
-The namespace name is encoded in UTF-8 [31] as a sequence of bytes, followed by the byte 0^8 :
+To make this construction distinct from the five candidates defined in [11], we propose to assign d = 1 in this case, for any valid r.
+More specifically, we propose the namespace name to be a uniform resource identifier (URI) [36], similarly to what is done for XML [72].
+The namespace name is encoded in UTF-8 [35] as a sequence of bytes, followed by the byte $0^8$ :